-Special features such as zHyperlink, Coupling Express LR, and RoCE features can be added concurrently if all infrastructure is available in the configuration.
+Special features, such as zHyperlink, Coupling Express LR, and RoCE Express features, also can be added concurrently if all infrastructure is available in the configuration.

-8.10.2 Concurrent upgrade considerations
+8.8.2 Concurrent upgrade considerations

-By using an MES upgrade, On/Off CoD, CBU, or CPE, a z15 server can be upgraded concurrently from one model to another (temporarily or permanently).
+By using an MES upgrade, On/Off CoD, CBU, or CPE, a z15 T02 server can be upgraded concurrently from one model to another (temporarily or permanently).

 Enabling and using the extra processor capacity is not apparent to most applications.
 However, certain programs depend on processor model-related information, such as ISV products.
-Consider the effect on the software that is running on a z15 server when you perform any of these configuration upgrades.
+Consider the effect on the software that is running on a z15 T02 server when you perform any of these configuration upgrades.